raja-saif/FYP-DementiaNext/README.md

 > **Important:** This system is intended for **research, education, and demonstration** only.
 It is **not** a medical device and must **not** be used as the sole basis for diagnosis or treatment.
 Clinical use requires validation, regulatory clearance, and supervision by qualified professionals.

----

-## Why it matters (elevator pitch)

-Neurodegenerative conditions place enormous strain on imaging workflows and patient understanding.
-DementiaNext demonstrates how a disciplined full-stack product can:

-- **Automate fragile preprocessing** from real-world uploads (DICOM archives, ZIP, NIfTI).
-- **Ship interpretable ML** so clinicians and reviewers can see **what regions** influenced a prediction.
-- **Pair technical depth with UX**: role-aware portals, reporting, and a **RAG-based companion** that explains results in accessible language—without replacing the clinician.

----

 ## Highlights

 | Area | What we built |